static-frame/static-frame/doc/source/articles/upgrade.rst

 <<U6>                              <<U7>   <float64> <float64>

 Unlike Pandas, StaticFrame is consistent in what positional ``sf.Frame.loc[]`` arguments mean: the first argument is always a row selector, the second argument is always a column selector.
-For selection within an ``sf.IndexHierarchy``, the ``sf.HLoc[]`` selection modifier is required to specify selection at arbitrary depths within the hierarchy.
+For selection within a ``sf.IndexHierarchy``, the ``sf.HLoc[]`` selection modifier is required to specify selection at arbitrary depths within the hierarchy.
 There is one obvious way to select inner depths.
 This approach makes StaticFrame code easier to understand and maintain.

 >>> f.loc[sf.HLoc['lepton']]
 <Frame>